-Sow pumpkin seeds indoors early in the year, in mid to late April, as the plants have a long growing season.
+Sow pumpkin seeds in seed trays or pots in early spring (September) early in the year, in mid to late April, as the plants have a long growing season.

-- Fill individual 9cm pots with seed compost.
+- Fill individual 9cm pots with seed raising mix.

-- Water the pots and place them in a propagator or in clear plastic bags in a well-lit position at a temperature of around 20°C (68°F).
+- Water the pots and place them in a warm spot indoors or sheltered veranda.
 The seeds should germinate in around five to seven days.

-- After germination, take the pots out of the propagator or plastic bag and let the seedlings grow on in a greenhouse or on a sunny windowsill until they are large enough to be planted out.
+- After germination, place the pots on a sunny windowsill or veranda until the seedlings are large enough to be planted out.

 How to plant pumpkins

 Planning when to plant pumpkins depends on the weather.
-Pumpkins won’t grow in the cold, so wait until late May or early June before planting them in a sunny, sheltered position.
+Pumpkins won't grow in the cold, so wait until mid spring before planting them in a sunny position.

-A few weeks before planting, create planting pockets by digging a hole for each plant, approximately 20cm (10in) square x 20cm (10in) deep.
-Allow 2-3m (6.5-10ft) between plants and between rows.
+A few weeks before planting, create planting pockets by digging a hole for each plant, approximately 20cm square x 20cm deep.
+Allow 2m between plants and between rows.

-Fill each hole with compost or well-rotted farmyard manure.
-Pumpkins are hungry plants and need a rich, fertile soil to produce good fruits.
+Fill each hole with compost or well-weathered manure.
+Pumpkins are voracious feeders and need a rich, fertile soil to produce good fruits.

-To train pumpkins as climbers, drive three sturdy poles firmly into the ground around a planting pocket and tie them together at the top to create a tripod or wigwam to support the plants.
-Make sure the structure is strong, as even small pumpkin plants weigh a lot by harvest time.
-Allow 1m (3.5ft) between climber-grown pumpkin plants.
+To train pumpkins as climbers, drive three sturdy poles firmly into the ground around a planting pocket and tie them together at the top to create a tripod to support the plants.
+Make sure the structure is strong, as even small pumpkin plants can weigh a lot by harvest time.
+Allow 1m between climber-grown pumpkin plants.